The Browning Hangar

 • Stewardship — why cities use stewardship models to support public spaces over time

-• Capital Plan — a bond-eligible framework outlining core infrastructure investments
+• Capital Plan — a framework outlining core infrastructure investments

 • City Process — public ownership, accountability, and alignment with City frameworks